Skip to content

 1860 – Lincoln Rebounds & Wins Presidency

-In 1860 the Republicans did not re-nominate John Fremont and William Dayton, but rather nominated Abraham Lincoln for president.
+In 1860, the Republicans did not re-nominate John Fremont and William Dayton, but rather nominated Abraham Lincoln for president.
 The Radical Republicans, a group of hard-line abolitionists, were upset with Lincoln’s positions on the issues of slavery and post-war reconciliation with the southern states.
 These radicals had bitterly resented Lincoln’s dismissal of Frémont in 1861 over his emancipation edict in St. Louis.

 On May 31, 1864, the short-lived Radical Democracy Party nominated Frémont for president in Cleveland.
 Frémont was supported by Radical Republicans, immigrants from Western Germany, and War Democrats.
-This fissure in the Republican Party divided the party into two factions: the anti-Lincoln Radical Republicans, who nominated Frémont, and the pro-Lincoln Republicans.
+This fissure in the Republican Party divided the party into the anti-Lincoln Radical Republicans, who nominated Frémont, and the pro-Lincoln Republicans.

 Lincoln took the nomination and later won the presidency.